 Imagine that you are an executive of a company (and quite possibly some of you reading this are or have a direct line to an executive).
 You’ve heard about this thing called Agile and some of you have experienced it.
-However, Agile is still a bit confusing because in many cases, it appears to be occurring only at the development team level.
+However, Agile is still a bit confusing because in many cases, it appears to be occurring only at the development team level and can occur in many different ways.
 Some of you believe that Agile is a set of practices and tools and may be surprised to know that it is nothing-more-and-nothing-less than a set of values and principles.
 Maybe some of you haven’t seen the connection between applying Agile and gaining the business benefits.
 What exactly is your role and responsibilities in moving your company toward Agile?
-Here is some guidance on what your responsibilities should be and what may increase your chances in deriving the business benefits of Agile.
+Here is guidance on what you may do to support Agile and more importantly increase your chances of deriving the business benefits of Agile.

 The key responsibility for the executive within the organizational scope is to become the sponsor of the Agile initiative.
 This highlights to the employees that Agile is important and increases the chances of buy-in.
 But simply proclaiming “make it so” isn’t sufficient.
 The executive must continue to be a key player in this on-going sponsor role.
 Here are strategic shifts that are beneficial:

 - Study the Agile values and principles.
 Knowing this language helps you become more conversant in Agile and to the teams and organizational players that are involved.
 Studying the values and principles will also help you ascertain if you really believe in them (or not).

 - Move away from the iron triangle of schedule, cost or scope and move to a framework focused on value.
 Prioritizing ideas via cost of delay will provide a much better value-driven pipeline of ideas.
 These ideas can be decomposed into increments that can then be validated with fast feedback loops.